Literature Collection

 This grey literature reference is included in the Academy's Literature Collection in keeping with our mission to gather all sources of information on integration.
 Grey literature is comprised of materials that are not made available through traditional publishing avenues.
 Often, the information from unpublished resources can be limited and the risk of bias cannot be determined.

-Integration of mental health/substance abuse and primary care
+Integration of behavioral health services and adolescent depression screening in primary care

 Type: Journal Article